charter for nightlife without discrimination

 WE SUPPORT

-// That a centrally organized dialogue tool be developed and established for inquiries about discrimination.
+// That a centrally organized dialogue tool for inquiries regarding discrimination is created and developed.

 Focus area 3: Prevention